 1. Sun Blocking Hats For Winter

 Often we overlook the importance of a way to protect the top of your head in the winter.
 All too often we also neglect a brim on that hat.
 The brim can help deflect those aging UVA rays, yes, in the winter.
 They can protect your face, neck, ears, and nose.
-Those are the first locations most of us have skin cancer.
+Those are the first places where most of us have skin cancer.

 By simply wearing a felt, canvas or another tightly woven fabric hat with at least a 3-inch brim will help keep you looking younger.
 Baseball or truckers caps will leave a whole lot of your face area soaking up rays.